adidas Adizero Evo SL Running Shoe Review

 81.4%

-This shoe returns a great amount of energy at the heel, meaning it feels bouncy and dynamic upon each foot strike.
+This shoe returns a great amount of energy at the heel, meaning it feels bouncy and dynamic with each foot strike.
 This makes it particularly versatile for a wider range of workouts, from faster-paced work to easier miles when you need that extra pop to help you transition rapidly towards your toes.

 8.4